Oxbern/CCube_API/README.md

   ```

 3. Now that your Controller is ready, you need to connect to your physical device.
-The function `connectDevice()` of the Controller is here to help you choosing the device.
+The function `connectDevice(int Id)` connects the Controller to the wanted Device with its Id.
+If you actually don't know what is the Id of your Device, just call connectDevice() without any arguments, this will call a debug function which will list all the devices USB connected.
 After having instanciated your controller object, call this function :
   ```
 ...
 Controller c;
-c.connectDevice();
+int IdOfMyDevice = 1;
+c.connectDevice(IdOfMyDevice);
 ...
   ```
   Let's see what it does.
 In your terminal, if it is not already here, create a folder `build/` in the main folder of the API and go into it.
 Compile with :
   ```
 cmake .. && make